rndmorris/Salis-Arcana/docs/bugfixes.md

 Prevent warp sounds from blasting out your eardrums when you obtains lots of warp in an instant.

+## Handle Invalid Focus NBT on Wands

+**Config option:** `preventInvalidFociOnWands`

+Prevent wands with invalid foci NBT (from uninstalling add-ons, for example) from crashing the game.

 ## Pickaxe of the Core (Group `tools`)

 **Config option:** `detectZeroAspectBlocks`